laurap81/StarTracer/README.md

 ## How to use StarTracer

-More examples can be found on the ReadTheDocs page of this project.
+More examples can be found on the ReadTheDocs page of this project. [!note: insert link] Also, some example code can be found in the **StarTracer directory**.

-[!note: insert link]
+#### For cluster orbit integration:

 1. loading in a data table and initialising a cluster based on this data:

 ```
->>> from StarTracer.startracer import Cluster
+>>> from StarTracer.startracer import Cluster, Stars
 >>> from astropy.table import Table
 >>> import numpy as np